RichBurman/highlands_project5/README.md

     - The website capturing the attention of the user and that they fully understand easily what the website is about and what it offers.
     - Easy Navigation around the website, making it easy to find the information they want.
     - Highlight the key features of Highland Adventures, the packages, the locations, the discount available
-    - Encourage them to become a memeber, with offering them exclusive discount for purchasing packages online.
+    - Encourage them to become a member, with offering them exclusive discount for purchasing packages online.
-    - Encouraging the use of the social media links, where users may be able to find out more information about Highland Adventures, but crictical share Highland Adventures to friends and family which hopefully results in more visitors to the website and potential new customers and therefore more sales.
+    - Encouraging the use of the social media links, where users may be able to find out more information about Highland Adventures, but crucually share Highland Adventures to friends and family which hopefully results in more visitors to the website and potential new customers and therefore more sales.
-    - Encouraging the user to read reviews of previous users experiences and encouraging more sales.
+    - Encouraging the user to read reviews of previous users experiences and encourage more sales.

 #### Returning and Frequent Visitor Goals